Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 ### Iteration 2: All rates average

 These are the best movies based on their rates, so supposedly all of them have an awesome rate.
 In this iteration, we want to know the average rate of all of them and display it on the console.
+Create a `ratesAverage` method that receive an array as a parameter and solve the challenge.

 The rate must be returned rounded to 2 decimals!